 You're a freelancer that charges by the hour.
-Which means you should absolutely track your time.
+Which means you should track your time.
 Every single minute.
 Phone calls.
 Meetings.
 Travelling to meetings.
-Skpye conversations.
+Skype conversations.
 Emails.
 Everything.

 We like Toggl for keeping time-tracking.
 It's $18 per user per month if billed yearly.
-And it generates fancy timesheets that you can happily put in front of clients to prove that you have, in fact, carried out the work.
+And it generates fancy timesheets that you can happily put in front of clients to prove that you have carried out the work.

 8. Keep track of payments and put contingencies in place